 Some people are allergic to hornet stings.
 When stung, they are at risk to go into anaphylaxis, which is life-threatening.

-For most people in Orlando, stinging insects like hornets don’t usually cause more than a painful welt and some swelling.
+For most people in Central Florida, stinging insects like hornets don’t usually cause more than a painful welt and some swelling.
 However, too many stings could cause life-threatening reactions.
 Better safe than sorry, call Fox Pest Control to get rid of hornets!

 Like many other stinging wasps, hornets can sting you multiple times because their stinger is straight.
 By contract, honey bees have a barbed stinger, they can only sting once and then die.